butyi/sci2can/README.md

 be measured by the software and used for any purpose.

 #### BDM extra pins

+The original 6 pins connector contains also SCI1 Rx and Tx pins.
+This is designed to be used for software update and debug terminal.

 I have extended the debugger connector by 4 additional pins.
 These are now the IIC/SPI pins as preparation to connect some IIC or SPI display to board.